mohamadalnabhan/mohamadalnabhan/README.md

 🛠️ Right now, I'm focused on:
 - Mastering Flutter & Dart
 - Working with REST APIs
-- Building full-featured apps with Firebase
+- Building full-featured apps with Firebase and Supabase
 - Exploring state management tools like Provider and GetX

 Feel free to check out my projects and connect with me!